moloch--/leakdb/README.md

 # LeakDB

-LeakDB is a bring-your-own-data tool set to normalize and search leaked databases.
-It can be deployed in a traditional server or serverless configuration.
+LeakDB is a cost effective bring-your-own-data tool set to normalize and search leaked databases.
+Once curated, LeakDB can search _terabytes_ of data in under a second and can be deployed in a traditional server, or serverless configuration.

 #### VC Description

 LeakDB is a web-scale no-sql idempotent cloud-native big-data serverless plaintext credential search application.

-## Overview

-1. Normalize data
-2. Depulicate data